clebert/cybernaut/docs/overview/testing-with-docker.md

 docker-compose up
 ```

-To get start with Cybernaut and docker-compose there is a simple `docker-compose.yml` as a starting point.
+To get started with Cybernaut and Docker Compose there is a simple [`docker-compose.yml`][docker-compose-yml] as a starting point.

 ## Troubleshooting